 Restructure Sub-Committee Bios

 We’d like to introduce you to the crew crazy enough to voluntarily spend hours on project plans and spreadsheets and even more hours talking about the best way to engage the Burning Seed community in what the Future of Burning Seed looks like.
-Back in April 2017 we put a blog post out recruiting new members and since then these seven have been logging many hours to develop the Community Engagement Process that started with the Town Hall at Burning Seed 2017.
+Back in April 2017 we put a blog post out recruiting new members and since then this crew have been logging many hours to develop the Community Engagement Process that started with the Town Hall at Burning Seed 2017.

 Name: Victoria Vickery